midgardproject/midgardmvc_core/documentation/index.markdown

 Workings of a controller
 ------------------------

 Controller is a PHP class that contains one or more actions matching route definitions of a component.
-When invoked, Midgard MVC dispatcher will load the component, instantiate the controller class specified in route definition, pass it the Request object and a reference to request data array, and finally call the action method corresponding to the route used, passing it the arguments from the request.
+When invoked, Midgard MVC dispatcher will load the component, instantiate the controller class specified in route definition, passing it the Request object and a reference to request data array, and finally call the action method corresponding to the route used, passing it the arguments from the request.

 The controller will then do whatever processing or data fetching it needs to do.
 Any content the controller wants to pass to a template should be added to the data array.
 If any errors occur, the controller should throw an exception.